autonity/docs.autonity.org/glossary/index.md

 ## account state
 A part of [system state](/glossary/#system-state) that is specific to an [account](/glossary/#account) [address](/glossary/#address).
 Account state comprises: the account’s native coin balance (_auton_), the count of transactions sent from the account (nonce), and, if a contract account, a hash (storageRoot) of the associated account storage and hash (codeHash) of the associated EVM code.

+## acn
+Acronym for Autonity Consensus Network.

+At the P2P level, Autonity separates transaction and consensus traffic on to separate channels on different TCP ports.

+For transaction gossiping between nodes the Ethereum wire protocol is used for P2P propagation of block announcements and transactions.
+For consensus gossiping a separate consensus protocol runs alongside the ethwire protocol for the execution of Autonity’s BFT Tendermint Consensus algorithm.
+For detail see [Communication layer](/concepts/architecture/#communication-layer) in the *Architecture* Concept.

 ## address{#address}
 A 64 character hex string providing the unique identifier of an [account](/glossary/#account).